Drinkless logo blue and transparent landscape small e1771862103337

 What is the Drink Less Method?

-The programme draws on scientific research examining how Naltrexone can reduce the reinforcing effects of alcohol in the brain, including work by neuroscientist Dr David Sinclair, whose research is widely known as the Sinclair Method.
-This research demonstrated that taking Naltrexone before drinking can reduce alcohol’s reward response over time.
+The programme draws on scientific research examining how the medication can reduce the reinforcing effects of alcohol in the brain, including work by neuroscientist Dr David Sinclair, whose research is widely known as the Sinclair Method.
+This research demonstrated that taking medication before drinking can reduce alcohol’s reward response over time.

-The Drink Less Method applies these principles within a UK clinical framework, combining clinician-led prescribing with a practical approach designed for people who want to reduce their drinking and regain control, without necessarily stopping alcohol altogether.
+The Drink Less Method applies these principles within a UK clinical framework, combining clinician review and guidance with a practical approach designed for people who want to reduce their drinking and regain control, without necessarily stopping alcohol altogether.

-Our programme often begins with a lower introductory dose of Naltrexone (typically 25 mg) where clinically appropriate.
+Our programme often begins with a lower introductory dose of medication (typically 25 mg) where clinically appropriate.
 This can be particularly suitable for casual or social drinkers who want to reduce their alcohol consumption gradually.
-Where clinically required, the standard 50 mg dose of Naltrexone is available following consultation with our clinicians.
+Where clinically required, the standard 50 mg dose is available following assessment with our clinicians.

 The Drink Less Method Combines: